 Cold Wash Clothes

-- Contrary to common belief, clothes washed in cold water ALSO GET CLEAN!
+Contrary to common belief, clothes washed in cold water ALSO GET CLEAN!
 That’s right!
 Washing your clothes in hot or warm water does not mean your clothes will get cleaner.

+This summer try washing your clothes in cold water and help save some of the money spent on heating the water for your clothes.
+Hot water is not completely with out benefit, there is the load or two that will need more of a sanitizing wash.
+In these cases hot water will definitely be needed.
 What about cold water detergents and their cost?
 If you have dirtier clothes than the average american (say teenage kids or sports clothes) consider using cold wash detergents.
 These detergents are slightly more expensive than regular detergents, however the amount of money you save by using cold water is greater!

-- Yes, we’ve heard it before.
+Yes, we’ve heard it before.
 Unused electronics must be turned off.
 Did you know that your appliances continue to use up energy when they are standby.
 This includes kitchen mixers, toasters, blenders.
 In the bathroom disconnecting hair driers, and straighteners will make a big difference.

 Shutting off any appliance not in use can shave numbers off your electric bill with out a doubt.

 In preparation for this spring and summer, take some time to apply some of these best practices to help you stay cool in the summer with out running up your electricity bill.